mailman/mailman/USER_GUIDE.md

 `Mailman.config.poll_interval`).
 After new messages are processed, they will be deleted from the server. *No copy of messages will be saved anywhere after processing*.
 If you want to keep a copy of messages, it is recommended that you use a mail retriever with the Maildir receiver.
+You could also use Gmail and set it to keep messages after they have been retrieved with POP3.

 ### Maildir